MalenaPS/llm-systems-reliability-lab/docs/reproducibility.md

 - diagnose regressions
 - compare model versions

-This repository addresses this by treating **every run as a reproducible experiment**, ensuring that reliability results can always be inspected and replicated.
+This repository addresses this by treating **every run as a reproducible experiment**, ensuring that reliability results can always be inspected, reproduced, and compared across experiments.